baranemreturkmen/node-ts-sample-backend/README.md

 - Add an admin role so that certain users can delete, update or ban others.
 Prevent locked users from logging in.
 - Improve error handling and logging.
 - Provide more detailed security settings for production.
+- Fix bad requests (When user try to login before register etc. Make more informative warnings for users)

 This project is for demonstration purposes and open to further development.